MicrosoftDocs/learn/learn-pr/aspnetcore/includes/microservices/non-blocking-warnings-note.md

 > [!NOTE]
 > Nonblocking warnings are expected in the deployment process.
 An unexpected exception might occur, or the script might enter a `Retrying in 5s...` loop with no sign of exiting.
-In the event of an exception, or if the loop has been running for about 5 minutes, reset any changes made by the script.
+In the event of an exception, or if the loop has been running for about five minutes, reset any changes that the script has made.
 >
 > Select <kbd>Ctrl+C</kbd> (<kbd>⌘+C</kbd> on macOS) to stop the script.
 Then run the following command:
 >